eggooooo/gmod_internal_clean/README.md

 # Usage
 Inject the gmod_internal.dll into the gmod.exe process (must be x64).
 Example injector: https://github.com/eggooooo/dll_injector <br>
+Press F11 to open up the config menu
 Configs will be saved relative to the gmod.exe <br>